In pilot phase - taking bookings from friends and family

 If you've ever visited a Japanese curry house, you'd find a jar full of this topping to add to your serving of Japanese brown curry.

-This Agreement is between Ikigai Japanese Home Cooking (“Chef”) and the undersigned client (“Client”) for in-home meal preparation services.
+This Agreement is between Ikigai Home Cooking (“Chef”) and the undersigned client (“Client”) for a curated Japanese dining experience prepared in the Client’s home.

 1. Scope of Service

-The Chef does not operate from a commercial kitchen and does not deliver pre-made food.
+The Chef does not operate from a commercial kitchen and does not deliver pre-prepared food.
+All cooking is performed on-site for the Client’s private use.

 2. Pricing

-Ingredient costs are billed separately at actual cost with receipts provided.
+Ingredient costs are billed separately at actual cost, with receipts provided after service.

 3. Deposit & Payment

-A $50 non-refundable deposit is required to secure a booking.
+A $50 non-refundable deposit is required to secure a booking date.

-This deposit will be applied to the service fee on the day of service.
+The deposit will be applied toward the final service fee.

-The remaining balance is due on the day of service.
+The remaining service fee is due on the day of service.

 Payments may be made by credit card, debit card, or other approved methods.